villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

 end
 ```

-If we wanted to perform the same steps programmatically in order to provived general set of functions for working with bands, we could nest two pattern matching expressions to a chained action like demonstarted in the example above.
+If we wanted to perform the same steps programmatically in order to provive general set of functions for working with bands, we could nest two pattern matching expressions to a nested action like demonstrated in the example above.
 Notice the use of the pin operator `^` when matching against the `:atom` bound to the variable `band`.

 ```elixir
 iex> Bands.get_albums(great_bands, :kvelertak)